beyondcivic/gocroissant/docs/godoc/gocroissant.md

 <a name="DataType"></a>
 ## type [DataType](<https://github.com:beyondcivic/gocroissant/blob/main/pkg/croissant/structs.go#L108-L113>)

-DataType represents a data type that can be either a single string or an array of strings
+DataType represents a data type that can be either a single string or an array of strings.

 ```go
 type DataType struct {